 - 1. Push SEQS to see the sequences grid. - 2.
 Touch a cell or turn a knob to select a sequence cell.
 The selected sequence cell will be pink.
-The context at the top of the screen will now display the number of the selected sequence. - Push PADS or KEYS to play the sequence to be recorded.
-You could also trigger pads using an external MIDI device. - 4.
+The context at the top of the screen will now display the number of the selected sequence. - 3.
+Push PADS or KEYS to play the sequence to be recorded.
+You can also trigger pads using an external MIDI device. - 4.
 Hold down the REC button while you push PLAY to start recording.
 If you have the global Lead In option set to ON, blackbox will wait four beats, then start to play any active sequences and start recording. - 5.
 Touch pads or keys to add notes to the sequence you are recording. - 6.
 Push REC to continue playing but stop recording.
 Push STOP to stop recording and stop playing the loop.

-- While recording, the sequence will record to the length specified in the sequence parameters, and then loop back and play what has been recorded while layering additional notes onto the recording if you continue to play. - Any active sequences will play while you are recording.
+- ▶ While recording, the sequence will record to the length specified in the sequence parameters, and then loop back and play what has been recorded.
+You can then layer additional notes into the sequence if you continue to play. - Any active sequences will play while you are recording.
 However, the notes from other sequences will not record into the currently selected sequence.
-Only the notes you play on PADS or KEYS will be added to the sequence.

-• You can push REC while another sequence is playing to start recording immediately into the selected sequence.
+Only the notes you trigger on the PADS screen, the KEYS screens or via external MIDI devices will be added to the sequence. - ➤ You can push REC while another sequence is playing to start recording immediately into the selected sequence.